FarmDyn/documentation/docs/template/labour.md

 ```

 It is assumed that decisions about how much to work flexibly on an
-hourly basis are taken on a yearly basis (i.e. the same amount of hours
+hourly basis are taken on a yearly basis (i.e. the same number of hours
-are inputted in each month) and can be adjusted to the state of nature.
+is inputted in each month).

 The total number of hours worked off-farm is defined as: